 - They also hid a time bomb in with the rest of your equipment.
 If you don't notice the new addition to your inventory and get rid of it before the timer runs out, it explodes and you die.

-- The final boss in Metal Gear Solid must be fought hand-to-hand (and the player isn't given any weapons for the escape sequence either), and the Big Bad of Metal Gear Solid 2 takes away all the player's guns before the final fight.
+- The final boss must be fought hand-to-hand (and the player isn't given any weapons for the escape sequence either), and the Big Bad of Metal Gear Solid 2 takes away all the player's guns before the final fight.

 - Reversed somewhat in the original Metal Gear.
 In order to rescue Gray Fox, you must trick the guards into capturing you.
 You then encounter the first boss of the game unarmed, and must complete a short pseudo-puzzle (while dodging the boss's fire) to get back your equipment.
 You can then shoot the boss with remote-controlled missiles.
 The kicker is that there's now a transponder in your gear that will summon endless Respawning Enemies until you discard it.

-- Metal Gear Solid 2: Sons of Liberty has its famous stretch where the character is rendered equipmentless and stark naked, receiving strange calls on the codec.
+- Metal Gear Solid 2: Sons of Liberty has its famous stretch where the character is stripped of both his equipment AND his clothing (leaving him stark naked), receiving strange calls on the codec.

 - You also have to lose all your equipment to encounter Gray Fox in Metal Gear 2: Solid Snake, but for a different reason, this time.
 Fox accomplishes this by setting you on fire, forcing you to go through your inventory and drop all your equipment in order to put the fire out.

 - Metal Gear Solid 3 has a point where you get captured and stripped of almost all your weapons, along with all your equipment and food, leaving you with only a fork and a gun with no ammunition with which to make your escape.
-It is, however, possible to trick the guard into giving you another weapon before attempting your escape.
+It is, however, possible to trick the guard into giving you another weapon before attempting your escape, and you can also knock him out to get smoke grenades.

 - Metal Gear Solid 4's final boss.